Celebrate with a simple and delicious party – ‘How Sweet It Is to Have Pie with You!’ Pie Bar Party.

 We couldn’t quite finish all of the pie at the party, so I created these adorable mini Pies in a Jar so my guests could take some home after the party.

 They are so simple.
-For these Mini Pie Jars, I used Marie Callender’s® Dutch Apple Pie.
+For these Mini Pie Jars, I used a pre-made Dutch Apple Pie.
 I cooked the pie according to the directions (45-55 minutes at 400 degrees) until it was time to put the topping on.
 Then I scooped out a portion of the pie into each jar.

 I topped each jar with the provided topping and put them back in the oven for 10 minutes.

 Once they were completely cooled, I put them in a clear plastic box.
-If you’re planning to Share the Joy of Pie with a friend, you can finish the miniature gift with some baker’s twine and a sweet chalkboard gift tag.
+If you’re planning to give these to a friend, you can finish the miniature gift with some baker’s twine and a sweet chalkboard gift tag.

 By using Marie Callender’s® Pies, a simple biscuit topping, and a powdered sugar glaze, you will have gorgeous, colorful Mini Cobblers that everyone will love.
 Here’s the recipe: